JRose1120/kmeans/README.md

 | `int getNumberOfTuples()` | Get number of tuples |

 # Send Us Feedback!
 Our library is open source for research purposes, and we want to improve it!
-So let us know by creating a new GitHub issue or pull request, [email](mailto:orkungdk@outlook.com?subject=[GitHub] - k-Means repository).
+So let us know by creating a new GitHub issue, pull request or [mail](mailto:orkungdk@outlook.com?subject=GitHub-kMeans%20repository)

 # License
 Code released under GNU General Public License v3.0